+Area B is the downhill slopes encircling the cottage.
+These have been in past agricultural use for cultivation and grazing.
 Archaeologically this land surface and sediments are highly disturbed and have low archaeological potential to contain in-situ Aboriginal artefacts.

-Although in pastoral use, this is not a pristine hunter gatherer landscape but could be characterised as a "European settler landscape".
+Although in pastoral use, this is not a pristine hunter gatherer landscape but a settler landscape.
+Dense growths of introduced grasses limit ground surface visibility to less than 1%.